-There is no doubt that climate change is one of the single biggest challenge facing us all now and we must take steps to try and deal with the ongoing affects.
+There is no doubt that climate change is one of the single biggest challenges facing us all, and we must take steps to try todeal with the ongoing effects.
 The decisions we make now in tackling climate change will define the next century.

-Climate change and air quality are closely linked: air pollutants linked to fossil fuel consumption can impact air quality likewise Ireland relies on greenhouse gas emitting imported fossil fuels to meet over 88% of our energy needs at a cost of €12 million a day.
-Four people a day die from poor air quality in this country and one in five children have asthma, for further information please see www.asthma.ie.
+Climate change and air quality are closely linked.
+Air pollutants linked to fossil fuel consumption can impact air quality.
+Likewise, Ireland relies on greenhouse gas emitting imported fossil fuels to meet over 88% of our energy needs, at a cost of €12 million a day.